Donald Ramotar: Political career

 The government announced on 28 April 2011 that Ramotar had been appointed to the post of Political Adviser to President Bharrat Jagdeo; previously Ramotar had held no official position in the administration.
 The opposition criticized the appointment; it argued that the government was merely reacting to criticism that it effectively sponsored Ramotar's candidacy by including him on official trips, and therefore, was giving him an official job in order to legitimize the situation.
 The government argued that Ramotar's inclusion on official trips was acceptable because the government was implementing the policies of the ruling party, led by Ramotar.

 The election was held on 28 November 2011, and he was declared the winner when results were announced on 1 December.
 However, the PPP fell one seat short of a parliamentary majority, winning 32 out of 65 seats, meaning that Ramotar would serve as President while two opposition parties would together hold a majority of seats in the National Assembly.
 Ramotar expressed disappointment with his party's failure to win a majority, but he said that "the electorate has spoken and we have to work with what we have".
 He was sworn in as President on 3 December 2011.

 During his first two years as President, Ramotar remained in his post as General Secretary of the PPP, but eventually he stepped aside from the party leadership, citing the heavy workload.
 The PPP Central Committee elected Clement Rohee to succeed Ramotar as General Secretary on 19 August 2013; Ramotar nominated Rohee for the post.

-Ramotar said that Bashar al-Assad win in the 2014 Syrian presidential election is a great victory for Syria.
+Ramotar said that Bashar al-Assad's win in the 2014 Syrian presidential election was a great victory for Syria.

 Donald Ramotar and the PPP lost the 11 May 2015 general election to the opposition APNU – AFC coalition led by David A. Granger, which won by a slim margin.
 President Ramotar left office on 16 May 2015, when Granger was sworn in.
 Ramotar was not included in the list of the PPP's 32 MPs in July 2015.

+In 2024, 9 years after he left office as President, Ramotar returned to active politics after being elected to the PPP's central committee.

-Awards
+Awards and honours

 He was awarded the Pravasi Bharatiya Samman by Prime Minister of India Narendra Modi at the annual Pravasi Bharatiya Divas of January 2015 held in Gandhinagar, India.